Neilfoster/milestone_project_3/README.md

- # Creative Kids
+ # Treasure Chest

- Creative Kids is an app built with Flask And MongoDB.The aim of my project is to use the technologies I have learnt so far to create a simple yet effective app which allows users to create and view activities for kids.
+ Treasure Chest is an app built with Flask And MongoDB.The aim of my project is to use the technologies I have learnt so far to create a simple yet effective app which allows users to create,view and store activities for kids.

  In this project I have used [Python](https://www.python.org/) along with the Python framework [Flask](https://www.fullstackpython.com/flask.html),[MongoDB](https://www.mongodb.com/)